Immunizations

 Additional resources for PrEP:

-In choosing a method of contraception, dual protection from the simultaneous risk for HIV and other STIs also should be considered.
+When choosing a method of contraception, protection againtst STI's should be considered.
 Although hormonal contraceptives and IUDs are highly effective at preventing pregnancy, they do not protect against STIs, including HIV.
-Consistent and correct use of the male latex condom reduces the risk for HIV infection and other STIs, including chlamydial infection, gonococcal infection, and trichomoniasis.
+Consistent and correct use of the male condom reduces the risk for HIV infection and other STIs, including chlamydial, gonococcal, and trichomoniasis.

-Hormonal intrauterine device (IUD)—This IUD is a small T-shaped device like the Copper T IUD.
-It is placed inside the uterus by a doctor.
+Hormonal intrauterine device (IUD)—This IUD is a small T-shaped device placed inside the uterus by a qualified Healthcare Professional.
 It releases a small amount of progestin each day to keep you from getting pregnant.
-This IUD stays in your uterus for up to 3 to 6 years, depending on the device.
+The hormonal IUD's we currently use include the Kyleena and the Mirena.

 Implant (Nexplanon) - This hormonal birth control is a small rod inserted under the skin of the upper arm (usually placed in non-dominant arm).
 This implant releases the hormone etonogestrel and is effective at preventing pregnancy for up to 3 years.

 Injection or “shot” (Depo-Provera)—Women get an injection of the hormone progestin every three months.
-This injection can be administered by a nurse, physician, or pharmacist.
+This injection can be administered by a qualified Health Care Professional.

-Progestin only pill—Unlike the combined pill, the progestin-only pill (sometimes called the mini-pill) only has one hormone, progestin, instead of both estrogen and progestin.
-It is prescribed by a doctor or nurse practitioner.
+Progestin only pill—Unlike the combined pill, the progestin-only pill (sometimes called the mini-pill) only has one hormone, progestin.
 It is taken at the same time each day.
-It may be a good option for women who can’t take estrogen.
+It may be a good option for women who can not take estrogen.

-Patch—This skin patch is worn on the lower abdomen, buttocks, or upper body (but not on the breasts).
-This method is prescribed by a doctor or nurse practitioner.
+Evra Patch—This skin patch is worn on the lower abdomen, buttocks, or upper body (but not on the breasts).
 It releases hormones progestin and estrogen into the bloodstream.
 You put on a new patch once a week for three weeks.
 During the fourth week, you do not wear a patch, so you can have a menstrual period.

 Hormonal vaginal contraceptive ring—The ring releases the hormones progestin and estrogen.
-It is prescribed by a doctor or nurse practitioner.
 You place the ring inside your vagina.
 You wear the ring for three weeks, take it out for the week you have your period, and then put in a new ring.

 Barrier Methods